moolen/harbor-sync/README.md

 You can find the documentation [here](http://moolen.github.io/harbor-sync).

 ## Status
-This project is in alpha state, we do not offer strong guarantees for our API interface.
+This project is running in production.
+The API interface is considered stable.
-We will introduce breaking changes before the 1.0 release.

 ### Contributions